scipy-conference/scipy_proceedings/papers/gpustats/gpustats.rst

 with :math:`N` observations, we wish to evaluate the pdf on each point for a set of parameters, i.e. the mean :math:`\mu` and variance :math:`\sigma^2`.
 Thus, all that needs to be passed to the GPU is the data set and the parameters.
-A C function which can compute the log pdf for a single datum is
+A C function which can compute the log pdf for a single data point is

 .. code-block:: c